Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 ##### Acquisition
 - A growth mode that entails one firm (acquirer) buying another firm (target)
-- Generally the acquirer does not have ot but all shares of a target for the transaction to be considered an acquisition but rather 50% + 1 of voting rights (enough to gain control of decision making)
+- Generally the acquirer does not have to buy all shares of a target for the transaction to be considered an acquisition but rather 50% + 1 of voting rights (enough to gain control of decision making)
 -

 ^^^ All these notes are pretty simplified